spesmilo/electrum-server/HOWTO.md

 Go through the sample config options and set them to your liking.
 If you intend to run the server publicly have a look at README-IRC.md

+Ifu're looking to run SSL / HTTPS you need to generate a self-signed certificate using openssl.
+Otherwise you can just comment out the SSL / HTTPS ports and run without.

 ### Step 9.
 (Finally!)
 Run Electrum server